 The biophilic design framework stresses direct experience of nature in indoor environments referring to actual contact with environmental features.
 Greenery is one of the most successful strategies for introducing direct experience of nature in interior spaces.
 Plants, as an integral part of interior design, have shown to reduce stress, contribute to physical health, improve comfort, and enhance performance and productivity at the workplace.
 Biophilic principles also dictate that in constructed landscapes, vegetation should be abundant, ecologically connected and if possible, should feature local rather than exotic species.

-Plant life in the form of potted plants, flowerbeds, butterfly gardens, courtyard gardens, green walls, and vegetated roofs are known to establish a meaningful and direct connection.
+Plant life in the form of potted plants, flowerbeds, butterfly gardens, courtyard gardens, green walls, and vegetated roofs is known to establish a meaningful and direct connection.
 However, there are some specific types of plants and flowers that are known for their calm-inducing qualities and are ideal to have around.
 Lavender with its calming fragrance and beautiful lilac hue is known to be extremely relaxing whereas Peppermint has been found to lower frustration and aid in alertness.
-Bright beautiful flowers help in creating a happy environment by brightening the room, whereas living walls offer a bit of an escape and stress relief in indoor environments full of glass, wood, and concrete.
+Bright beautiful flowers help in creating a happy environment by brightening the room, whereas living integrated green walls offer a bit of an escape and stress relief in indoor environments full of glass, wood, and concrete.
 No matter what greenery you include in your space, the visual presence of plants is directly connected to have a positive effect on well-being and health.

 According to studies conducted by Brown, Barton & Gladwell, 2013, van den Berg, Hartig & Staats, 2007 and Tsunetsugu & Miyazaki, 2005, stress recovery from visual connection with plants has been realized through lowered blood pressure and heart rate, reduced attentional fatigue, sadness, anger and aggression, improved mental engagement and overall happiness.
 A 2019 study in Denmark found that children who had been exposed to more greenery had 55% less mental health problems later in life as compared to children who weren’t exposed to nature.